ppone/docs/README.md

 `Allowed Payments` lets you disable any payments for this invoice only.
 ---

-* Invoice status
-Status tells what the status on your invoice is.
-Sent, Viewed, Paid.

-* Searching for Invoices - Invoiced Power Search Invoiced has a universal search bar that lets you search for anything whether it be payments, invoices, clients etc.  It it a powerful feature that lets you find things in an easy and convient manner.

-* Filtering Invoices
- You can quickly and effectively search for the invoice by the invoice status.

-* Knowing if you got paid - It is pretty easy to check if you got paid on Invoiced.

-* Knowing if your client viewed your invoice.
-Invoiced lets you view if your client has viewed your invoice.

-* Setting up to get paid online - You can accept all the credit cards supported

-* Customizing the invoice  - Invoiced allows you to customize the look and feel of your invoice.
-For those power users who need the utmost customization we offer the ability

-* Understanding Credits - With Invoiced Credits you never have to worry about what to do if your customer over pays you.
-Invoiced lets you handle over payments in which ever way that you want.

-* Chasing payments - Invoiced lets you remind clients if their invoice is overdue.

- * Invoice portal - file attachments and comments.
-    Commenting are natural and progressive way to communicate with your clients without losing context.

-    * Manually recording payments
-        - Splitting payments amongst invoices - Sometimes you would like to apply a payment to more than 1 invoice.
-We let you do that.

 ---
 ####<a name="#invoice-notifications"></a>Invoice Notifications
 These iPhone type notifications let you know how many invoices are overdue.